-• Chips, raisins, round or hard candy, cough drops, large pieces of fruit, marshmallows, corn, raw celery, peanut butter, nuts and seeds, gum, chunks of meat, grape tomatoes, whole cherries with pits, whole grapes, raw carrots, and popcorn.
-Please note: When sausages or grapes are served, they are cut both lengthwise and crosswise prior to serving.
+Chips, raisins, round or hard candy, cough drops, raisins, large pieces of fruit, marshmallows, corn, raw celery, peanut butter, nuts and seeds, gum, chunks of meat, grape tomatoes, whole cherries with pits, whole grapes, raw carrots, and popcorn; Please note: When sausages or grapes are served, they are cut both lengthwise and crosswise prior to serving.

-- Not serving meat, fish, poultry, or any other food that may contain bones unless the bones have been removed. - Not providing juice in baby bottles to infants and toddlers; and - Not serving foods on sticks, toothpicks or skewers to children who are in the infant to preschool age ranges.
+- Not serving meat, fish, poultry, or any other food that may contain bones unless the bones have been removed. - Not providing juice in baby bottles to toddlers; and - Not serving foods on sticks, toothpicks or skewers to children who are in the toddler to preschool ranges.